Greyfriars Bobby (film): Cast

+The dog which played Bobby belonged to a family on Stornoway on the Isle of Lewis.
+Named Tam, the dog was purchased from a rescue centre on the island by a 19-year-old girl.
+After filming was completed, the dog was briefly taken into the care of Willie Merrilees, who was chief constable of Lothian and Peebles Constabulary at the time.
+Merrilees had helped out during the shooting of the film in Edinburgh.
+He arranged for John Turner, his uncle and the constabulary's chief inspector, to become the new owner.
+It lived with them until its death in 1974.
+Its remains were interred in the Greyfriars churchyard.

 Reception

 Kinematograph Weekly said it was a "moneymaker" at the British box office in 1961.

 Variety commented: "Greyfriars Bobby sets out to melt the heart and does it skillfully.
 Central character is a little Skye terrier, and this engaging little animal is quite irresistible...Patiently and brilliantly trained, Bobby wraps up the stellar honors for himself and the humans, knowing they don't stand a chance, wisely are content to play chorus.
 Nevertheless, there are some very effective pieces of thesping, largely by Scottish actors.
 Laurence Naismith gives a strong, likeable performance as the kindly eating-house owner who takes Bobby under his wing."

 In a 2018 review, they praised the performances of Crisp and Naismith.